+Jesus Christ’s message was all about the future Kingdom of God—what that Kingdom will be like and the way of life human beings must live now to be in that Kingdom.
 The message of the Kingdom of God is that Jesus Christ will intervene in human affairs to stop our often self-inflicted suffering and evil just before we literally destroy ourselves (Matthew 24:22).
 At the time of Jesus’ return, He will take control of all human governments and will establish His rule over the entire earth (Revelation 11:15).

 Yes, Jesus Christ is returning to earth to rule and spread the knowledge of His ways throughout the earth.
 That is the basic definition of what the Kingdom of God is—the ruling government of God administered by Jesus Christ and His family (Revelation 5:10).
 That government will include the four basic elements of any government:

 - Leadership: Jesus Christ will serve as “King of Kings and Lord of Lords” (Revelation 19:16) and rule with an administration of His spirit-born family (Daniel 7:27).

 - Law: The law of God—the Ten Commandments—will be the basic laws governing society (Isaiah 2:3).

 - Territory: God will restore His rule to the entire earth (Acts 3:20-21; Revelation 5:10; 19:15).